New Social Contract: History

 Until 28 August 2023, the party offered people who endorsed the party's principles the opportunity to apply online for a seat in the House of Representatives.
 It was later announced that around 2,400 candidates had registered.
 NSC presented a list of 44 candidates on 26 September 2023.
 It includes several former members of parliament, such as Nicolien van Vroonhoven-Kok, Eddy van Hijum, Wytske Postma, and Folkert Idsinga, as well as people without political experience, including a judge, a pensions expert, a public prosecutor, a former ambassador, a microbiologist/columnist, a director of a housing corporation, civil servants, and businesspeople.

 NSC won twenty seats in the 22 November general election, entering the House as the fourth largest party, while the right-wing populist Party for Freedom (PVV) received a plurality.
 Omtzigt had told during the campaign that NSC would be unwilling to form a coalition government with the PVV and Forum for Democracy (FvD), as he felt they did not meet the "basic conditions of the rule of law".
 Following government formation talks with the PVV, VVD, and BBB, Omtzigt left open the possibility for an extraparliamentary cabinet.
 The four parties struck a coalition agreement in May 2024 after Omtzigt had once stepped out of the talks due to concerns about government finances.

 Following Omtzigt's retirement from politics in 2025 citing health concerns, former parliamentary leader Nicolien van Vroonhoven became the party's new leader and lijsttrekker for the next election.
 In June 2025, she stood down triggering a leadership contest.
-The party's former migration spokesman Diederik Boomsma stood as a candidate but withdrew after the party board chose to replace van Vroonhoven with Eddy van Hijum, who was put forward as lead candidate for the 2025 Dutch general election.
+The party's former migration spokesman Diederik Boomsma stood as a candidate but withdrew after the party board chose to replace Van Vroonhoven with Van Hijum, who was put forward as lead candidate for the 2025 Dutch general election.
 It was later revealed Boomsma had switched his affiliation to JA21 after his name appeared on JA21's electoral list.
 In the election the party was completely wiped out, losing all their seats.
+Van Hijum left as party leader in January 2026.